technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 5/Lab51.md

 ## Task 1: Enable JIT on your VMs from Microsoft Defender for Cloud

-1. Type [Link text](Microsoft Defender for Cloud) in the Azure portal search box, then navigate and click on **Microsoft Defender for Cloud** under **Services**.
+1. Type **Microsoft Defender for Cloud** in the Azure portal search box, then navigate and click on **Microsoft Defender for Cloud** under **Services**.